abhijitju06/JUMPt-Version-1.0.0/README.md

 ## Introduction <br>
 <div align="justify">
 JUMPt (JUMP (Jumbo Mass Spectrometry-based Proteomics)-turnover) software determines the protein turnover rates in pulse SILAC-labeled animals using mass spectrometry (MS) data.
 JUMPt uses a novel differential equation-based mathematical model to calculate reliable and accurate protein turnover rates.
 The proposed method calculates individual proteins' half-lives (Corrected half-life) by fitting the dynamic data of unlabeled free Lys and protein-bound Lys from individual proteins.
-Besides, the program calculates proteins' apparent half-lives also using exponential functions.
+Besides, the program calculates proteins' apparent half-lives also using exponential functions. <br>
 JUMPt is part of JUMP Software Suite (shortly JUMP), is an ongoing large software suite developed for the need of mass spectrometry (MS)- based proteomics, metabolomics, and the integration with genomics for network analysis at the level of systems biology.
 Currently, JUMP can handle protein/peptide database creation, database search, identification filtering, quantification, network, proteogenomic, and protein turnover analysis.
 </div>